 Below are some (but not all) of the duties that define an administrator, according to the FSLA:

 True independent contractors are not entitled to overtime.
 That said, it is a common scheme that some businesses employ to declare some or all of their workers to be independent contractors when they are actually nothing other than employees.
 They issue them a 1099, don’t pay their Social Security contribution or other payroll taxes, and don’t pay them overtime.
 If none of the following do not apply to you, you do not qualify as an independent contractor, regardless of that 1099:

 If you go to the same job during the same hours every day, do what a supervisor or business owner tells you to, and take instruction on what to do and/or how to do it from a supervisor, then you are not an independent contractor and you are entitled to overtime pay (and certain other benefits, including possibly a refund on your taxes from the employer).
 This is true even if you signed an independent contractor agreement.

 Beware of these tactics that employers often try to get away with to deny you your overtime pay:

 You must act fast for your best odds of securing compensation for unpaid overtime wages in Florida.
 You must adhere to time limits, or the courts will refuse to hear your case.
 Don’t let a negligent or selfish employer get away with paying you less than you deserve.
-Contact our Tampa employment lawyers today to schedule a free case evaluation.
+Contact our Tampa unpaid overtime attorneys today to schedule a free unpaid overtime case evaluation.